5 Common Misconceptions about Wastegates

 Even so, Turbosmart’s wastegates are designed and tested to cope with extreme heat/ Their Carefully selected elastomer, materials and tolerances ensure that they are up to the job.

 The sound of turbo flutter, or compressor surge, is sometimes referred to as ‘wastegate chatter’ – but this noise has nothing to do with the wastegate.
-Compressor surge, as the name suggests, occurs on the compressor side of the turbocharger, where outside air is drawn in and compressed for the engine to consume.
+Turbo flutter occurs on the compressor side of the turbocharger, where outside air is drawn in and compressed for the engine to consume.
 A wastegate is used on the turbine side, where exhaust gasses are used to spin the turbine wheel to operate the compressor.
 That fluttering sound, which typically occurs when the throttle is suddenly closed, is the sound of the turbo trying to push air into the engine but failing, so the compressor blades ‘chop’ through the air.
 You can read more about this phenomenon here.

 False.
 Wastegate spring pressure is the lowest boost level you can reach.
 You can easily increase boost pressure over wastegate spring pressure by using a boost controller, but you can’t achieve a maximum boost level under the wastegate’s spring pressure.